semprathlon/sempr-hexo-deploy/source/_posts/aws-refinement.md

 Users or Groups are attached to Policies.
 Services assume Roles to gain access to other services, and roles have policies.

+## AWS Storage

+EBS (Elastic Block Store) Volume is a network drive (i.e. not a physical drive) allowing to persist data.
+Has latency. **Locked to specific AZ.** (Need to migrate via I/O) Billed for all provisioned capacity in GBs and IOPS.
+Can increase capacity over time.

+EFS (Elastic Network File System) works in multi-AZ.
+Pay per use.

+Instance store is *ephemeral* (lost after termination) storage physically attached to the machine, **best for intensive IOPS performance.**

 ## Extra